LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Contact support.md

 Only Agent Managers and Administrators can open a ticket.

+{: .notice}
+This channel is useful for Medium or Low priority issues that don't require immediate attention.
+For high-priority issues that require immediate attention please use Messaging.

 ### How to open a ticket

 1. Log into the Conversational Cloud.